MPankajArun/Calender-Meeting-Schedular/README.md

 ### Testing

 Unit tests are used to verify the expected output of the left and top positions as well as the widths and heights of the events after processing.
 A few sample event collections are tested.
 Unit tests are performed using [Jasmine](https://github.com/pivotal/jasmine) by navigating to `spec/SpecRunner.html` in the browser.

+### ToDo (Future Scope)

+* Add support for Delete and Update an Event based on id
+* Drag and Drop Support to Update meeting timings
+* Write Integration test cases for view
+* Cosmetic changes to Calendar, Modal, and Form
+* Make it responsible using bootstrap or any other library
+* Extend Event Object to include other properties such as Guests, Organizer etc.
+* Extend MeetingSchedular for Week, Month and Year.
+* Write API for Events.